Palestinian Village Leagues: Decline

 In September 1982, Menahem Milson resigned as head of the Civil Administration, citing the Sabra and Shatila massacre, committed by Israeli-backed paramilitaries in Lebanon.
-Sharon would resign as Minister of Defence in autumn 1982, after the Kahan Commission found that he bore "personal responsibility" for the massacre.
+Sharon too would resign as Minister of Defence in autumn 1982, after the Kahan Commission found that he bore "personal responsibility" for the massacre.
 Milson was replaced by Brigadier General Shlomo Ilya, an intelligence officer who had lost a hand in combat during the 1967 Six-Day War, while Sharon was replaced by fellow Likud politician Moshe Arens.
 Ilya and Arens initially defended the viability of the Village Leagues, with Ilya stating that they were "very young and are making all the mistakes a young political organization makes" and that "slowly and gradually we are extending the number of people who identify with the Village Leagues and the number of villages that cooperate."
 However, the Civil Administration under their leadership began to distance itself from the Village Leagues.
 Ilya recommended that the Village Leagues be restricted to local development bodies, and not bodies that aimed to be representative of the Palestinian population.

 Conflicts between the Civil Administration and the Village Leagues also began to bubble following Milson and Sharon's resignations.
 In late 1982, the Village Leagues began agitating for the Civil Administration to grant them a role international politics and peace negotiations.
 In March 1983, the Village Leagues publicly accused the Civil Administration of interfering in its affairs, after the Civil Administration demanded the resignation of a high-ranking member of the Leagues.
 In September 1983, Dodin resigned as head of the Federation of Village Leagues, following arguments between Dodin and the Civil Administration where Dodin requested greater autonomy in how the Leagues spent Israeli funding they received, as well as arguments within the Leagues over a longstanding personal grudge between Dodin and Jordanian Prime Minister Mudar Badran.

 On 10 March 1984, the Federation of Village Leagues were formally dissolved.
 In June 1984, the leader of the Bethlehem Village League was arrested for attempting to murder the Mayor of Bethlehem.
 Following the arrest, the Israeli military moved to disarm the Village Leagues.
 By the end of the year, the individual Village Leagues had effectively ceased to exist.
 A small number of Village League leaders would continue to be offered some level of Israeli protection until the breakout of the First Intifada in late 1987.